-Outraged Hong Kong media, legal groups seek explanation of journalist's visa rejection
+Hong Kong rejection of journalist's visa prompts calls for explanation

-HONG KONG (Reuters) - Several Hong Kong media and legal groups urged the government on Monday to explain why it refused to renew a work visa for a western journalist who hosted a speech by an independence activist, raising questions about promised media freedoms.
+HONG KONG (Reuters) - Several Hong Kong media and legal groups called on the government on Monday to explain why it refused to renew a work visa for a western journalist who hosted a speech by an independence activist, raising questions about media freedoms.

 Chinese-ruled Hong Kong last week rejected an application to renew the work visa of Financial Times Asia news editor Victor Mallet, who also serves as the vice-president of the city’s Foreign Correspondents’ Club (FCC).

-It came two months after government officials in China and Hong Kong condemned the FCC, one of Asia’s leading press clubs, for hosting a speech by an independence activist, Andy Chan, reigniting debate about the viability of the city’s promised freedoms.
+It came two months after government officials in China and Hong Kong condemned the FCC for hosting a speech by an independence activist, Andy Chan, reigniting debate about the viability of the city’s promised freedoms.
 Mallet chaired the event.

 Hong Kong, a former British colony, returned to Chinese rule in 1997 under a “one country, two systems” principle, with the guarantee of a high degree of autonomy and freedoms, including freedom of the press, not enjoyed elsewhere in China.

+Parts of Hong Kong were brought to a standstill in 2014 by student-led street protests demanding full democracy in the city, demands that weren’t fully met.
+Since then, authorities have sought to smother the youth democracy movement with a number of pro-independence and democracy activists now jailed.

+Calls for outright independence are a red line for China’s Communist Party leaders, who deem the global financial hub to be an inalienable part of the nation.

-The journalist groups presented a petition with more than 7,000 signatures, calling on authorities to explain exactly why Mallet’s visa wasn’t renewed and to “rescind their decision”.
+The journalist groups took a petition with more than 7,000 signatures to the city’s government headquarters, calling on authorities to explain exactly why Mallet’s visa wasn’t renewed and to “rescind their decision”.

-The visa refusal, which the Hong Kong Journalists Association said was unprecedented, drew criticism from the United States.

 The Hong Kong Immigration Department gave no immediate response to a request for comment.